Three cases of China's coronavirus have been confirmed in New South Wales, after Victorian officials confirmed Australia's first case.

 The number of confirmed cases of the new coronavirus in Australia has reached four, with NSW officials confirming three men have tested positive for the virus.

-NSW Health Minister for Health Brad Hazzard praised the three men for coming forward.
+NSW Health Minister Brad Hazzard praised the three men for coming forward.

 "We are taking a very precautionary approach and they are in an environment where we can support them and they are in isolation," he said.